-\textit{\textbf{Proof of Theorem~ \ref{ProbT01} :}} We divide the energy trading time-out till every miner election into equal reporting slots $i$, at which every VPP reports its traded energy to mining pool for the sake of record.
-However, it is important to note that the functionality of reading mining pool for formation of block is only available at the time of mining election.
-Let $\mathscr{S}_x$ be the energy traded by $x$ VPP during trading hour and $\mathscr{S}_{y}$ be the energy traded by second highest VPP at that particulat $i^{th}$ time during trading period, which means $\mathscr{S}_{x} = \sum_i E_{v_x}(i)$ and $\mathscr{S}_{y} = \max \left[\underset{i}{D_{vpp}} \nexists E_v(i)\right]$.\\ Let $\mathcal{P}_{\mathscr{S}_x, \mathscr{S}_y}$ describe the required probability of $x$ VPP being ahead of average.
-Let $x$ traded the last reported energy deal at $i^{th}$ time, we done it as $E_v(i)$.
+\textit{\textbf{Proof of Theorem~ \ref{ProbT01} :}} We divide the energy trading time-out till every miner election into equal reporting slots $i$, at which every VPP reports its traded energy to the mining pool for the sake of record.
+However, it is important to note that the functionality of reading mining pools for formation of blocks is only available at the time of mining election.
+Let $\mathscr{S}_x$ be the energy traded by $x$ VPP during trading hour and $\mathscr{S}_{y}$ be the energy traded by second highest VPP at that particular $i^{th}$ time during trading period, which means $\mathscr{S}_{x} = \sum_i E_{v_x}(i)$ and $\mathscr{S}_{y} = \max \left[\underset{i}{D_{vpp}} \nexists E_v(i)\right]$.\\ Let $\mathcal{P}_{\mathscr{S}_x, \mathscr{S}_y}$ describe the required probability of $x$ VPP being ahead of average.
+Let $x$ traded the last reported energy deal at $i^{th}$ time, we did it as $E_v(i)$.
 The desired probability is as follows:

 {

 }